By News Team

 |Michael Schumacher||1991-2006, 2010-2012||306|

-As the only driver on this list currently active, Kimi Räikkönen could well surpass Rubens Barrichello’s record for most F1 starts at some point this season, depending on the length of the campaign.
+As the only driver on this list currently active, Kimi Räikkönen looks set to surpass Rubens Barrichello’s record for most F1 starts at some point this season.
 The Iceman is a former world champion in his own right and although he’s not a leading contender in the race for the G.O.A.T status, his dry sense of humour and no nonsense radio messages have made him one of the most beloved drivers in the sport’s history.

-In an exciting move for fans, two-time world champion Fernando Alonso will return to the grid with Renault in 2021, so expect to see the legendary Spaniard to continue his rise up the list as well.
+In an exciting move for fans, two-time world champion Fernando Alonso will return to the grid with Renault (to be named Alpine F1) in 2021, so expect to see the legendary Spaniard to continue his rise up the list as well.

 Most races with a single constructor: